ALMPartners/ahjo/README.md

 ```python
 example_arg_values = context.get_cli_arg("example-arg") # Returns a list of strings ["x", "y"]
 ```
 The `get_cli_arg` method returns a string if the argument has only one value.
 If the argument has multiple values, it returns a list of strings.
+If only the argument name is given without values, the method returns `True` by default.
+This way, it is possible to pass boolean arguments to actions.

 ## Pre-defined actions